 In March 2010, we signed a strategic product licensing, manufacturing, co-marketing, and collaborative research and development agreement with Target Discovery Inc. ("TDI"), a related party.
 Under the terms of the agreement, we have been licensed by TDI to manufacture and sell a highly innovative line of chemicals used in the preparation of tissues for scientific analysis ("TDI reagents").
 The TDI reagents were designed for use in combination with our pressure cycling technology.
-The respective companies believe that the combination of PCT and the TDI reagents can fill an existing need in life science research for an automated method for rapid extraction and recovery of intact, functional proteins associated with cell membranes in tissue samples.
-We did not incur any royalty obligation under this agreement in 2020 or 2019.
-We executed an amendment to this agreement on October 1, 2016 wherein we agreed to pay a monthly fee of \$1,400 for the use of a lab bench, shared space and other utilities, and \$2,000 per day for technical support services as needed.
-Mr. Jeffrey N. Peterson, the chief executive officer of TDI, has served as a director of the Company since July 2011 and as Chairman of the Board starting in 2012.
+The companies believe that the combination of PCT and the TDI reagents can fill an existing need in life science research for an automated method for rapid extraction and recovery of intact, functional proteins associated with cell membranes in tissue samples.
+We did not incur any royalty obligation under this agreement in 2022 or 2021.

+In April 2012, we signed a non-exclusive license agreement with TDI to grant the non-exclusive use of our pressure cycling technology.
+We executed an amendment to this agreement on October 1, 2016, wherein we agreed to pay a monthly fee of \$1,400 for the use of a lab bench, shared space, and other utilities, and \$2,000 per day for technical support services as needed.
+The agreement requires TDI to pay the Company a minimum royalty fee of \$60,000 in 2022 and \$60,000 in 2021.
+For the years ended December 31, 2022, and 2021, we reported expenses of \$69,300 and \$82,800, respectively for these arrangements.